rv178/website/content/posts/writing-a-build-automation-tool.md

 Baker is invoked using `bake` and by default checks for the `build` field in the `recipe.toml`.
 The `cmd` value is then executed during build.

+You can set environment variables using the `env` field.

 You can also add custom fields using `custom`.
 It also checks for a `run` value that is used to check whether the command should be run after build or not.
 So if `run = true`, then the command is run after build.